-Encountering a bottleneck, whether it affects the GPU or CPU, is not a good experience.
+Encountering a bottleneck, whether it affects the GPU or CPU, is not a pleasant experience.

-When these bottlenecks occur, you will see a lower frame rate or might experience stuttering, and that is not a good way to play video games.
+When these bottlenecks occur, you will see a diminished frame rate or might experience stuttering, and that is not a pleasant way to play video games.

-Before proceeding, we need to stop for a moment and make you aware that it might not be a bottlenecking issue if you’re experiencing stuttering or a low frame rate.
+Before proceeding, we need to pause for a moment and make you aware that it might not be a constricting issue if you’re experiencing stuttering or a low frame rate.

 Table of ContentsShow